munich-ml/conda_envs_table/README.md

 # conda_envs_table
-Create an overview table of the installed conda environements.
+__Creates an overview table of the installed conda environements__ including their installed packages and `conda.pth` info.
+Configuration is done using the `config.yaml` file and the resulting table is stored in the `envs_table.xlsx` file.

 ### Example
 ```